GoogleCloudPlatform/monitoring-dashboard-samples/alerts/varnish/README.md

 # Varnish Alerts for Ops Agent

-### Notification Channels
-For all alerts, a notification channel needs to be set up or the alert will fire silently.

 ### User Labels
 User labels can be used for these policies by modifying the userLabels fields of the policies. i.e.